ajnaduvil/28-card-game-prototype/Rules/Rules-V3.md

 *   **Hidden Trump Reveal:** Trump suit is only revealed when requested by a player unable to follow suit, or when the Declarer cannot follow the lead suit.
 The Declarer can ONLY reveal trump when they cannot follow the lead suit or when asked by another player who cannot follow suit.
 Asking for trump is optional - a non-declarer unable to follow suit may choose to play any card without asking.
 Until revealed, trump cards have no special superiority and are treated as plain suit cards.
 Even if the Declarer plays a trump card without revealing it, that card is treated as a normal suit card with no special superiority.
 If the Declarer reveals the trump suit during a trick, they MUST play the revealed (folded) card for that specific trick.
 *   **Trump Leading Restriction:** The Declarer CANNOT lead a trick with a card of the trump suit if the trump has not yet been revealed.
 *   **Strategic Exception to Following Suit:** If a non-declarer leads with a card of the trump suit (without knowing it's trump since it hasn't been revealed yet), and the declarer has only the folded card of that suit, the declarer can choose to play any other card instead of following suit.
 This allows the declarer to protect their trump card and maintain the secrecy of the trump suit.
-*   **Original Bidder Leads:** The player to the dealer's left *always* leads the first trick.
+*   **Original Bidder Leads:** The Original Starting Bidder (player to dealer's left) *always* leads the first trick, regardless of who won the final bid.
+*   **Bidding Starters:** The Original Starting Bidder begins Phase 1 bidding, while the winner of Phase 1 (Bidder 1) begins Phase 2 bidding.
+These may or may not be the same player.
 *   **Dealer Rotation:** After each round, the Original Starting Bidder becomes the dealer for the next round.
-*   **Tiered Scoring:** Stakes exchanged depend on whether the final bid was made in Round 1 or Round 2 (or was Honors), with higher stakes for Honors bids and Round 2 bids.
+*   **Tiered Scoring:** Stakes exchanged depend on whether the final bid was made in Round 1 or Round 2.
+The special Honors scoring applies ONLY if the final bid was established during Round 1.
+All bids established in Round 2 follow the Round 2 scoring rules regardless of the bid value.
 *   **Concession Option:** The bid winner may concede if they believe they cannot make their bid.
 This option is available at any point - immediately after winning the bid in Phase 1, after winning the final bid in Phase 2, or during trick play (as long as they have not yet won enough points to meet their bid).
 Concession results in an automatic loss - the entire team loses in 4-player mode, and the individual Declarer loses in 3-player mode.
 *   **Full Game Definition:** A full game continues until one team (4p) or player (3p) loses all their stakes.
 If a player/team owes more stakes than they have remaining at the end of a round, they pay what they have and the game ends immediately.
 *   **Follow Suit:** To play a card of the same suit as the card led to the trick.